liambyrne1/VolleyBallProject/README.md

-# VolleyBallManagement
+# VolleyBallProject
 To implement a Volleyball league system.

 TO RUN THE GRADLE BUILD FILE build.gradle

-Change to the VolleyBallManagement directory, the directory that holds build.gradle The parameters "--console=plain --info" give more information The dependencies are downloaded to the ~/.gradle/caches/modules-2/files-2.1 directory (38 items, 31MB)
-All artifacts are built in the the VolleyBallManagement/build directory.
+Change to the VolleyBallProject directory, the directory that holds build.gradle The parameters "--console=plain --info" give more information All artifacts are built in the the VolleyBallProject/build directory.